Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/Concept of Flow.md

 The concept is water coming out of the temple, and the key is the water inside a magical orb which creates water.

+Verdant knows about this and wants to break this orb.
+Everybody else believes that thsi orb IS the concepts and panics maybe fights conflict